 where $R^{N}$ denotes the curvature operator of $(N, h)$ defined by and $\tau(\varphi)={\rm Trace}_{g}\nabla {\rm d} \varphi$ is the tension field of $\varphi$ and $\tau(\varphi)=0$ means the map $\varphi$ is harmonic.\\

 Clearly, it follows from (\ref{BTF}) that any harmonic map is biharmonic and we call those non-harmonic biharmonic maps {\bf proper biharmonic maps}.\\

 A submanifold $M$ of $(N,h)$ is called a {\bf biharmonic submanifold} if the inclusion map ${\bf i}: (M, {\bf i}^*h)\longrightarrow (N,h)$ is a biharmonic isometric immersion.
-It is well known that an isometric immersion is minimal if and only if it is harmonic.
+It is well-known that an isometric immersion is minimal if and only if it is harmonic.
 So a minimal submanifold is trivially biharmonic and we call a non-minimal biharmonic submanifold a {\bf proper biharmonic submanifold}.\\

-Among the fundamental problems in the study of biharmonic maps are the following: {\bf (1) existence problem:} given two model spaces (e.g., some ``good" spaces such as spaces of constant sectional curvature or more general symmetric or homogeneous spaces), does there exist a proper biharmonic map from one space into another? {\bf (2) classification problem:} classify all proper biharmonic maps between two model spaces where the existence is known.
+Among the problems in the study of biharmonic maps the following are two fundamental ones: {\bf (1) existence problem:} given two model spaces (e.g., some ``good" spaces such as spaces of constant sectional curvature or more general symmetric or homogeneous spaces), does there exist a proper biharmonic map from one space into another? {\bf (2) classification problem:} classify all proper biharmonic maps between two model spaces where the existence is known.
 A typical and challenging classification problem is the following \\